snjoer/DoubanBookHelper/README.md

 ### What does it do?
-sort books based on rates from https://book.douban.com
+Sorting books based on marks from https://book.douban.com

 Example: